 Book a window seat because social distancing is key to avoiding catching a virus from others.

-Currently, JetBlue is keeping middle seats free if the passengers are not in the same group and Delta and Southwest are limiting capacity.
-Other airlines, like American and United which backtracked on prior promises not to sell middle seats, will be offering every seat for sale as of July 1.
+Currently, JetBlue is keeping middle seats free if the passengers are not in the same group (through Oct.
+15) and Delta (through Jan.
+6, 2021), Alaska (Oct.
+31) and Southwest (through Nov.
+30) have joined in limiting capacity.
+Other airlines, like American and United which backtracked on prior promises not to sell middle seats, have offered every seat for sale.
 On small aircraft, some airlines are keeping aisle seats empty to provide more passenger space.

 With most airlines’ breakeven load factor of 75%-85%, Hayes says, it’s not sustainable to block all middle seats or cap passenger loads at 50% forever.
 And, taking out enough rows to provide six feet between passengers is not a viable economic proposition either.
 While JetBlue has seen some passengers purchasing extra seats around them to distance from others, he doesn’t expect that trend to last.